-General Data Protection Regulation: Article 32
+General Data Protection Regulation (GDPR): Article 32

 The aim of the regulation is to better protect the personal data and privacy of EU citizens’ by harmonizing the current data privacy laws all across Europe.